New Faces of Engineering Overview

 New Faces nominees will be selected by their respective professional societies and announced in late Fall 2014.
 Contact your society for specific dates.

 The top 2015 New Faces of Engineering honorees will be selected by DiscoverE, notified in January 2015, and announced during Engineers Week (February 22-28, 2015).

-To apply for New Faces, you must be a member of one of the following (2014-15 list to be announced by August 11).
-To confirm the application deadline for your society, click below to send an email.
+To apply for New Faces, you must be a member of one of the following.
+To contact your society, click below to send an email.
 If you have any questions about New Faces, please contact DiscoverE at email@example.com.

 - American Council of Engineering Companies (Apply at acec.org by October 3)

 - American Society of Agricultural and Biological Engineers